TerraCodec: Compressing Optical Earth Observation Data: Conclusion

 \section{Conclusion}

-We introduce and release TerraCodec, a family of learned compression models for Earth observation, pretrained on Sentinel-2.
+We introduce and release TerraCodec, a family of learned compression models for Earth observation, pretrained on Sentinel-2 multispectral time series data.
 Our models outperform classical image and video codecs in rate--distortion, achieving up to an order-of-magnitude reduction at equal quality.
 Latent Repacking further enables flexible-rate transformer models from a single checkpoint, as demonstrated by FlexTEC.
 Downstream evaluations show that moderate compression preserves analysis performance, while zero-shot cloud inpainting highlights the strengths of our temporal transformer TEC-TT beyond compression.
-Overall, TerraCodec establishes a foundation for high-performance multispectral and temporal learned compression in Earth observation.
+Overall, TerraCodec establishes a foundation for exploring the benefits of temporal modeling in EO compression and for advancing multispectral learned compression.

-\subsubsection{Acknowledgments}
+\textbf{Acknowledgments} \\

 This research is carried out as part of the Embed2Scale project and is co-funded by the EU Horizon Europe program under Grant Agreement No. 101131841.
 Additional funding for this project has been provided by the Swiss State Secretariat for Education, Research and Innovation (SERI) and UK Research and Innovation (UKRI).